Best Travel Insurance for Asia

 Review Pre-Existing Condition Terms

-Purchase within 14-21 days of initial trip deposit for pre-existing condition waivers.
-BHTP requires 15 days, Allianz and Travel Insured need 14 days, Travel Guard requires 15 days, and World Nomads requires seven days.
+Purchase within 14 to 21 days of your initial trip deposit to qualify for pre-existing condition waivers.
+BHTP requires 15 days; Allianz and Travel Insured require 14 days; Travel Guard requires 15 days; World Nomads requires seven days.

 4. 4